-Ion Beam Sputtering (IBS)
+Ion Beam Sputtering (IBS)Coating Technology

-Ion Beam Sputtering (IBS) or Ion Beam Deposition (IBD) is a Physical Vapour Deposition (PVD) technique when the layer of a desired material is formed by molecules extracted from the target material by a highly energetic and precisely controlled ion beam.
+Ion Beam Sputtering (IBS) or Ion Beam Deposition (IBD) is a Physical Vapour Deposition (PVD) technique in which the layer of a desired material is formed by molecules extracted from the target material by a highly energetic and precisely controlled ion beam.
+In the field of optics, Ion Beam Sputtering (IBS)Coating Technology has become widely recognised for its effectiveness.

 Ion Beam Sputtering (IBS) Family